What Is Concerta Detox?

 Concerta Withdrawal and the Detox Timeline

 Withdrawal symptoms are an inevitable part of Concerta detox.
 Withdrawal symptoms range from relatively mild problems such as nausea and fatigue to more serious conditions such as severe headaches and intense feelings of hunger.
-Most symptoms of Concerta are psychological, and they include anxiety and panic attacks, psychosis, nightmares, and depression.
+Most symptoms of Concerta are psychological.
+They include anxiety and panic attacks, psychosis, nightmares, and depression.
 Additionally, when someone stops using Concerta, the symptoms of their ADHD will return.
-People who are experiencing Concerta withdrawal need support from family and friends.

 During the first 24 hours of Concerta detox, the symptoms of a Concerta crash will begin.
 The initial symptoms are usually tiredness, headaches, and difficulty with concentration, a rebound symptom of ADHD.
 After about two days, the symptoms intensify and the patient may begin to experience depression.
-After the fourth full day of Concerta detox, the withdrawal symptoms begin to lessen as the body readjusts to operating without Concerta.
+The withdrawal symptoms begin to lessen after the fourth full day of detox as the body readjusts to operating without Concerta.
 After two weeks of detox, most patients have overcome Concerta dependence.
 Nevertheless, patients should continue to use therapy and support groups to avoid relapse in the subsequent months.

 Take action & empower yourself